kernelci/kernelci-project/kernelci.org/content/en/intro/platform-testing.md

 If we look at the KernelCI [architecture](../architecture), there are two main ways to connect with KernelCI.
 Either you implement a lab* that is connected to directly to [Maestro](/components/maestro).
 Or bring your system to be part of our ecosystem and contribute your results.

-\* In KernelCI terminology, a **lab** is a system that allows direct access for KernelCI's Maestro to submit the test requests (with kernel artifacts and rootfs built by KernelCI).
+\* In KernelCI terminology, a **lab** is a system that executes test requests coming from KernelCI's Maestro (with kernel artifacts and rootfs built by KernelCI).

 ## Option 1: Connecting your lab to Maestro

+There are two ways to connect a lab to Maestro:

-If you want you allow KernelCI direct access to your test farm, you have to setup [LAVA](https://www.lavasoftware.org/) based lab and give submission tokens to the KernelCI sysadmin team.
+* **LAVA lab**: you setup a [LAVA](https://www.lavasoftware.org/) based lab and give submission tokens to the KernelCI sysadmin team, so Maestro can submit test jobs to it directly.
 For this to work your lab should be accessible on the internet.
-If yours is hidden behind a firewall, this option won't work for you.

-Today, Maestro only supports LAVA as a lab runtime, but nothing prevents us from accepting contributions for other lab runtimes if there is community interest.

-For detailed information, check our [Connecting a LAVA lab](/components/maestro/pipeline/connecting-lab) documentation.
+See our [Connecting a LAVA lab](/components/maestro/pipeline/connecting-lab) documentation.

+* **Pull lab**: your lab polls Maestro for test jobs and sends the results back, using only outbound connections.
+It doesn't need to be publicly reachable, so it works fine behind a firewall or strict IT policies, and it doesn't have to be LAVA based.
+See our [Connecting a pull lab](/components/maestro/pipeline/connecting-pull-lab) documentation.

-The LAVA lab option comes only with the cost of maintaining the LAVA lab and the hardware in it.
-You don't need maintain any CI system to drive the execution in this case.
+The lab option comes only with the cost of maintaining the lab and the hardware in it.
+You don't need to maintain any CI system to drive the execution in this case: Maestro schedules the jobs, collects the results and submits them to KCIDB for you.

-This is an option for you if you want to use LAVA as your hardware automation test system and is not limited by firewalls or IT policies in your organization.
-Some companies won't allow receiving the test requests from an external party.

 ## Option 2: Joining the CI ecosystem